 Lesson Plan - Get It!

 The United States has the biggest social media platform in the world, with more than 2 billion users.
-As more people rely on social media for news, it is not always easy to determine which stories are true.
+As more people rely on social media for news, determining which stories are true is not always easy.

 In the 2016 presidential elections, the social media company Facebook, owned by Mark Zuckerberg, was criticized for its inability to prevent false news from spreading across its platform.
 These untrue stories were viewed 150 million times, which means every voter in the country with a Facebook account likely saw at least one.